reepay/reepay-woocommerce-payment/Readme.txt

 - New payment method added: "Vipps MobilePay"
 - Warning messages added for "Mobilepay" to encourage switch to "Vipps Mobilepay"
 - Name change payment method "Vipps Recurring" to "Vipps MobilePay Recurring"
-- Warning message added for "MobilePay Subscription" to encourage switch to using "Vipps MobilePay Recurring" instead.
+- Warning message added for "MobilePay Subscription" to encourage switch to "Vipps MobilePay Recurring" instead.

 v 1.7.8.1 -
 * [Fix] - Fixed total calculation missing multiplication with number of items when using setting "Skip order lines"